 Colors & Fabrics

-A well-lit, ample room is best for this theme.
+Begin with the basics and remember that a well-lit, ample room is best for this theme.
 If you are working with a smaller space, consider adding mirrors and soft lighting to give a better sense of depth.
 To evoke the freshness of Polynesia, keep your color scheme vivid and crisp.
 For your bedroom, find linens in botanic greens and yellows.
-If you are reinventing your living room, you can pick out a monochrome couch on one of these shades or choose a white set with floral or plant patterns.
+If you are reinventing your family or living room, you can pick out a monochrome couch in one of these shades or choose a white set with floral or plant patterns.

-Once you have the basic layout of your colors and textiles, you can complement it with nautical home décor objects.
-Adding some dark blues and greys can make your room look more modern, sleek, and contrast from the brighter elements.
-It’s easy to find lamps and candleholders decorated with nautical themes, like anchors, whales, and starfishes.
-When exploring Polynesian decorating ideas for walls, don’t be afraid to go outside the box and get a Kraken stenciled on our accent wall!
+Once you have the basic layout of your colors and textiles, you can complement it with nautical home decor objects.
+Adding some dark blues and grays can make your room look more modern, sleek, and contrast from the brighter elements.
+It’s easy to find lamps and candle holders decorated with nautical themes, like anchors, surfing imagery, whales, and starfishes.
+When exploring Polynesian wall decor ideas, don’t be afraid to go outside the box and get a Kraken stenciled on your accent wall!

 Natural Polynesian Decorating Ideas

 To evoke the Polynesian spirit within your home, it is important to recreate some of its most endearing natural elements.
 Depending on your location, you may not be able to grow the same flora and fauna as the paradisiac archipelago, but you can always get perfectly-manicured floral arrangements or prints and photographs!
 A group of flowering plants known as lobelioids are endemic to the islands.
 You may know some of them as brighamia, lobelia, trematolobelia, clermontia, cyanea, or delissea.

 Due to increasing deforestation, some of these species may be endangered so definitely do not try to grow them at home.
 Hibiscus and other species may be easier to find in some places, so consult your local gardening resources!